Code-Institute-Submissions/my-CV/README.md

 * Desktop testing on large screen has revealed the need to resize my introduction picture
 * Contact form: Testing when filling partially the form or fully.
     -- Any empty filled will bring the message: Please fill out the field.
-    -- I am having issues with my contact form not submitting
+    -- My contact form is not currently submitting as it is not linked to a webmail server and requires some javascript knowledge I will acquire throughout the course of this diploma.

 # DEPLOYMENT

 I have created a repository on mygithub.
 Every changes has been added, commited and pushed onto the github platform.
-To publish my site, I have to go on settings  heading, GitHub Pages, I used the drop-down menu to select master branch as a publishing source and saved it.
-Refreshed the github page, and you are then given a url where your page is published; Your site is published at: https://jihanepett.github.io/my-CV/index.html
+To publish my site, I had to go on settings  heading, GitHub Pages, I used the drop-down menu to select master branch as a publishing source and saved it.
+Refreshed the github page, and I have beengiven a url where my pages are published;
+Message as per: Your site is published at: https://jihanepett.github.io/my-CV/index.html

 To use any of my repository github offers a cloning option: https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository